ajzliu/SP-CPC/README.md

 ACM Reference Format:  Anish Susarla, Austin Liu, Duy Hoang Thai, Minh Tri Le, and Andreas Züfle.
 2022.
 Spatiotemporal Disease Case Prediction using Contrastive Predictive Coding.
 In The 3rd ACM SIGSPATIAL International Workshop on Spatial Computing for Epidemiology (SpatialEpi ’22) (SpatialEpi ’22), November 1, 2022, Seattle, WA, USA.
-ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3557995.3566122
+ACM, New York, NY, USA, 9 pages. https://<!---->doi.org/10.1145/3557995.3566122/

-Note: While our DOI link will not become active till sometime in November 2022, our paper will appear in the ACM Digital Library.
+Note: When the DOI is activated, the paper will appear in the ACM Digital Library.
+Until then, the paper can be accessed on the workshop website, hyperlinked above.

 <!-- ABOUT THE PROJECT -->